Lipoma Treatment in Roseville

 Your Consultation

-During your consultation, we will diagnose your lipoma and note its degree of severity.
-We will also evaluate your medical history.
+If deemed necessary, we might also order testing such as an MRI scan or CT scan.
 Once we ensure that your lipoma is non-cancerous, we will present a treatment plan to remove your lipoma as safely and efficiently as possible.

 How Is Lipoma Treated?

-When a lipoma has no symptoms and is not painful, there is no need for removal.
-However, when you feel the lipoma is cosmetically unacceptable or is symptomatic, it can be removed.
+When it is not a painful lipoma, there is no need for removal.
+However, when you feel the lipoma is cosmetically unacceptable or if it is symptomatic (such as if blood vessels are present and causing discomfort), it can be removed.
 Injections into the lipoma and surgical excision are treatment options.
 Surgical excision is the best alternative to ensure it does not grow back.

 Placer Dermatology specializes in the treatment and removal of lipomas and has a multitude of products and solutions to create an effective, individualized plan for you.